Before learning the position property, it helps to understand block/in-line behaviors, box model, and normal flow.

 Mathematically, if you imagine left and right move an element horizontally along an x axis, and top and bottom move an element vertically along a y axis, a higher z-index moves an element toward the user along a z axis.
 A lower z index moves it away from the user.

-, the box would be above the wrapper but underneath the container, like this.
+So, in the example above, if we added z-index: -5 to the .wrapper selector, and z-index: -1 to .box, the box would be above the wrapper but underneath the container, like this.

-selector.
+As a real world example, I was looking at a snow animation, and the developer used position: fixed and z-index: 300 on her .snow selector.
 In this way, she was able to add animation transformations which made the snow fall on the page seemingly on top of the other elements.
 It looked great!